ParallelMaths/parallel/pages/11-06-surprising-values.md

 * [ ] more information needed
 {.col-5}

-^^^ hint id=5_1 marks=1
+^^^ hint id=5_1 marks=2
 For the triangular faces of the resulting solid to be equilateral, it is necessary for each of the solids removed at the corners to be a regular tetrahedron.

-Removing a regular tetrahedron at a corner in this manner does not change the total length of the edges of the solid as the perimeter of the equilateral triangle created is equal to the sum of the other three edges of the removed tetrahedron.
+Removing a regular tetrahedron at a corner means that the perimeter of the equilateral triangle created is equal to the sum of the other three edges of the removed tetrahedron.
 ^^^

 ---